luckakovy/Global-Analysis-of-Coffee-Affordability-Best-Cities-for-Boke-Caffeine-Addicted-Students/README.md

   The Coffee Survival Index shows that a fixed monthly coffee budget lasts longer in cities with lower absolute coffee prices, regardless of income levels (intuitively) - order of cities by survival index exactly corresponds to order of cities based on the coffee prices in USD - top 10 cities with lowest coffee prices in absolute terms: "top_10_cities_by_survival.png".
 As a result, survival days tend to be lower in high-income cities where coffee prices are higher. (viz. "survival_vs_income.png" plot)

 - **A small set of cities consistently performs well across multiple dimensions.**
-  When affordability, relative prices, and restaurant cost levels are combined into a composite student score, the top-ranked cities offer a favorable balance between income, local prices, and everyday consumption costs, making them particularly attractive for coffee-consuming students.
+  When affordability, relative prices, and general price levels are combined into a composite student score, the top-ranked cities offer a favorable balance between income, local prices, and everyday consumption costs, making them particularly attractive for coffee-consuming students.